My Carnival Victory Review

 the atrium

-When I embarked the ship in Miami it was a throwback to the pre-Fun Ship 2.0 Carnival.
-Maybe I am spoiled because recently I have sailed a lot of the ships that’ve had the Fun Ship 2.0 makeover, so walking into a ship and seeing it just be normal was out of place to me.
-There seemed to be an ongoing sea-theme throughout the ship with a series of sea horses, King Neptune, and mermaids.
+When I embarked on the ship in Miami, it was a throwback to the pre-Fun Ship 2.0 Carnival.
+Maybe I am spoiled because I have recently sailed many of the ships that’ve had the Fun Ship 2.0 makeover, so walking into a ship and seeing it just be normal was out of place to me.
+There seemed to be an ongoing sea theme throughout the ship with a series of sea horses, King Neptune, and mermaids.
 The main atrium was very green and seemed to go up forever.

 Walking through the ship I found myself comparing it to Carnival Destiny (before the Sunshine transformation) because the deck plans of the two ships are pretty much the same.